c4s4/neon/doc/quickstart.md

 Neon is a build tool, which means that its purpose is to automate a build process.
 Its design goals are:

 - **Clean and simple build file syntax**: While XML is too verbose and a programming language too complicated, [YAML](http://www.yaml.org/) is perfect with its simple yet powerful syntax.
-- **Speed**: Slow startup are irritating while working with a build tool whole day long.
+- **Speed**: Slow startups are irritating while working with a build tool all day long.
 Neon happens to be as fast as Make, according to my tests on Make builds ported to Neon.
-- **System and language independent**: Neon is written in Go, which run on most operating systems and hardwares, and is not limited to building Go projects.
+- **System and language independent**: Neon is written in Go, which runs on most operating systems and hardware, and is not limited to building Go projects.
 Furthermore, using Neon tasks you can write platform independent builds.
 - **Scriptable**: when a task is complicated, it is very handy to script it with a real programming language.
 Neon build files can embed [Anko](http://github.com/mattn/anko) scripts, which have a syntax very close to Go.

 To demonstrate these features, let's see what *Hello World!* looks like using Neon: